-Among the pharmaceutical products the company produced was a range of toiletries including a cold cream, soaps and pomades made from lanolin.
-The company also developed a number of formulations containing witch hazel distilled from the green leaves and twigs from the plant Hamamelis virginiana.
+Along with pharmaceutical products the company produced a range of toiletries including cold cream, soaps and pomades made from lanolin.
+The company also developed a number of formulations containing witch hazel, distilled from the green leaves and twigs of the plant Hamamelis virginiana.
 Witch hazel is a colourless liquid, with a characteristic odour, containing about 17% of alcohol added as a preservative (Poucher, 1930, p.
 173).
-Known in America as Winterbloom, witch hazel was used as a patent medicine and was believed to be an astringent (constricts tissue), a haemostatic agent or styptic (helps stop bleeding), and an anodyne (pain reliever).
+Known in America as Winterbloom, it was used as a patent medicine as it was believed to be an astringent (constricts tissue), a haemostatic agent or styptic (helps stop bleeding), and an anodyne (pain reliever).
 However, later writers expressed doubts about many of these perceived properties.

 Distilled extract of witch hazel (from Hamamelis virginiana), Hamamelis water, has been a popular pseudo drug with many properties attributed to it by various beauty editors and beauty experts.
 It is claimed to be a toning lotion in undiluted form; an astringent, coolant, anti-inflammatory, healing agent, antipruritic and endermic.

 Few if any of these properties have been substantiated.